 In the past, spinning disks were cheap and supported a low number of random reads per second, so wasting disk space was almost excusable.
 In those days, the space amplification problem was not a major concern.
 But it has definitely become a major concern on modern SSDs.
 For example, a recent paper by Facebook researchers explains that “storage space is most often the primary bottleneck when using Flash SSDs under typical production workloads at Facebook”.

 Let’s look at two experiments with STCS to demonstrate that it has, sadly, a serious space amplification problem.
-As mentioned above, all experiments were run with Scylla, but Cassandra would have yielded similar results.
+As mentioned above, all experiments were run with ScyllaDB, but Cassandra would have yielded similar results.

 The first experiment is a straightforward write-only workload: a cassandra-stress write workload, writing 10,000 different partitions (with cassandra-stress’s default schema) per second until 30 million partitions are written1.
 The server has one node, with one shard (CPU), and of course using the size-tiered compaction strategy.